andrewdotn/sierra-vm-installer-fix/README.md

 ```
 You should be able to drag and drop the .app onto Fusion to begin the installation.

-If you're still having problems a reboot sometimes helps.
+If you're still having problems, open Disk Utility and eject any macOS
+installer disk images.
+Failing that, a reboot sometimes helps.

 There's more info on usage at our blog post [here](http://blogs.vmware.com/teamfusion/2016/06/fix-for-installing-macos-sierra-as-a-vm.html)